The Jordan Valley

 Jesus Raises a Dead Girl and Heals a Sick Woman

-A synagogue leader came to Jesus and knelt before Him and asked Him to come and put His hand on his daughter who had just died so she can live.
+A synagogue leader came to Jesus and knelt before Him and asked Him to come and put His hand on his daughter who had just died so she could live.
 Jesus left with him along with His disciples.

 Women in such a condition were considered unclean (Leviticus 15:25) and were not allowed to move outside freely.
 Twelve years was a very long time and this woman might not have wanted others to notice her and perhaps felt that touching His cloak would heal her discreetly.

 Jesus saw her faith and healed her immediately.
-He openly healed her so that she could be accepted back into the society and not continue to live as an outcast.
+He openly healed her so that she could be accepted back into society and not continue to live as an outcast.
 He also called her ‘daughter’, embracing her into His family, just as He has embraced each one of us.

 Jesus turned and saw her.
 “Take heart, daughter,” he said, “your faith has healed you.”
 And the woman was healed at that moment.